qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/tool/generator_config_ref.rst

 * **images** : map with slice entries.
 * <input_image> :  path to input file for the slicing; may be relative to config file location
 * **prefix** *(required)* : file name prefix used for the output files; will be interpreted relative to the input file location (so a plain name will result in output files in the same directory, but you can also navigate away with ``../../....`` etc.)
-* **border-width** : pixel width to cut into original image when slicing borders etc.
+* **border-width** : pixel width to cut into original image when slicing borders etc. Takes either a single integer (common border width for all sides) or an array of four integers (top, right, bottom, left).
+* **trim-width** : reduce the width of the center slice to no more than 20 pixels. (default: *true*)

 .. _pages/tool/generator_config_ref#translate: